dutiyesh/chrome-extension-cli/README.md

 ### `npm run build`

 Builds the app for production to the build folder.<br>
+Run `npm run pack` to
-Zip the build folder and your app is ready to be published on Chrome Web Store.
+zip the build folder and your app is ready to be published on Chrome Web Store.<br>
+Or you can zip it manually.

+### `npm run pack`

+Packs the build folder into a zip file under release folder.

+### `npm run repack`

+Rebuilds and packs the app.
+It is a shorthand for `npm run build && npm run pack`.

 ### `npm run format`